British Citizens and EU Member State Immigration Policy

 The Portuguese government is to adopt a favourable approach, based on the strength of the British – Portuguese alliance, and thus British citizens living and working in Portugal should be given access to suitable resources as and when initiated.

 The Serviço de Estrangeiros e Fronteiras (SEF), the police service integrated into the Ministry of Internal Affairs, whose mission is to enforce immigration and asylum regulations in Portugal, has provided on its website, a document concerning a series of preparatory and contingency measures that were proposed by the Portuguese Government on 11 January 2019 and introduced into legislation on 28 March.

-It is proposed that an implementation period be introduced, from the date the UK leaves the EU, until 31 December 2020, during which time British citizens who are resident in Portugal are to convert their current registration certificate into a residence permit.
+An implementation period is to be introduced, from the date the UK leaves the EU, until 31 December 2020, during which time British citizens who are resident in Portugal are to convert their current registration certificate into a residence permit.

 As part of the British government’s “outreach programme”, the British Embassy in Lisbon and the British Vice Consulate in Portimão, have and will continue to hold meetings across Portugal and assist British citizens with their concerns.